A Liouville theorem for supercritical Fujita equation and its applications: Introduction

-Concerning the supercritical case, in a series of works \cite{Merle-Matano2004,Merle-Matano2009,Merle-Matano2011}, Matano and Merle systematically study the blow up problem of \emph{radially symmetric solutions}.
-By using the intersection number technique, they are able to give a complete classification of Type I and Type II blow up behavior (among many other results).
-See also Mizoguchi \cite{Mizoguchi1, Mizoguchi2, Mizoguchi3, Mizoguchi4} for more results on the blow up behavior of radially symmetric solutions.
+Concerning the supercritical case, in a series of works \cite{Merle-Matano2004,Merle-Matano2009,Merle-Matano2011}, Matano and Merle systematically study the blow-up problem of \emph{radially symmetric solutions}.
+By using the intersection number technique, they are able to give a complete classification of Type I and Type II blow-up behavior (among many other results).
+See also Mizoguchi \cite{Mizoguchi1, Mizoguchi2, Mizoguchi3, Mizoguchi4} for more results on the blow-up behavior of radially symmetric solutions.
 Some of these results will be generalized to the setting \emph{without any symmetry assumption} in this paper.

-The main finding of this paper can be summarized as: the ODE solution $u_0$ plays a special role in the blow up problem of \eqref{eqn}.
-For example, it is stable with respect to base point change, and it contributes to the $(n-1)$ dimensional part in the blow up set (while the remaining part has a lower Hausdorff dimensional bound).
+The main finding of this paper can be summarized as: the ODE solution $u_T$ plays a special role in the blow-up problem of \eqref{eqn}.
+For example, it is stable with respect to base point change, and it contributes to the $(n-1)$ dimensional part in the blow-up set (while the remaining part has a lower Hausdorff dimensional bound).
 This will be achieved by establishing a Liouville theorem for ancient solutions of \eqref{eqn}, which gives a characterization of this ODE solution.